jistr/vim-nerdtree-tabs/README.md

 values:

 * `g:nerdtree_tabs_open_on_gui_startup` (default: `1`)
-  Open NERDTree on gvim/macvim startup
+  Open NERDTree on gvim/macvim startup.
+(When set to `2`, open only if directory was given as startup argument).

 * `g:nerdtree_tabs_open_on_console_startup` (default: `0`)
-  Open NERDTree on console vim startup
+  Open NERDTree on console vim startup.
+(When set to `2`, open only if directory was given as startup argument).

 * `g:nerdtree_tabs_no_startup_for_diff` (default: `1`)
   Do not open NERDTree if vim starts in diff mode